The 6-step Guide to Mastering French Phonetics

 5. Focus on the boundaries between spoken words

-Many French words are often purposefully run together, pronounced as a continuous phrase depending on how they are spelled.
-For the most part, words which end in a consonant and are followed by a word that start with a vowel are run together; the final consonant of the first word is sounded at the start of the second word.
+Many French words are often run together and pronounced as a continuous phrase.
+For the most part, words ending in a consonant that are followed by a word starting with a vowel are run together; the final consonant of the first word is sounded at the start of the second word.

-Mon amour (my love), for example, would be pronounced something like mo n’amour.
+Mon amour (my love), for example, is pronounced like mo n’amour.
 In French, final consonants are not pronounced unless there is a vowel directly after it.
-In cases like this, the vowel of the following word triggers the pronunciation of the final consonant, making it sound like the two words are being run together.
+In cases like this, the vowel of the following word triggers the pronunciation of the final consonant.

 6. Learn how to stress your words correctly

-Setting yourself a new vocabulary list at the start of each week can be a great way to get used to stresses in the French language.
-The University of Texas’s Department of French and Italian has an awesome site with everything you could need to know about stresses in French words.
-It also provides some solid learning exercises to practice.
+The University of Texas’s Department of French and Italian has an awesome site with everything you could need to know about stresses in French words, including learning exercises.
 Listen to the difference between English and French stresses, and then try it for yourself.
-Repeat the French, focusing on your stress, to ensure you have really understood.

-French phonetics create the momentum that will steadily propel you towards fluency.
-Slowly approach each sound one at a time to really sink into the French language.
-Before you know it, you’ll be up at the top of that ferris wheel, and speaking like a native will have become second nature!
+French phonetics create the momentum that will steadily propel you toward fluency.
+Slowly approach each sound one at a time to really sink into the French language!